Stan Greig

 After 1969 Greig made piano his primary instrument, leading his own small groups and playing boogie woogie and blues piano.
 He played with Dave Shepherd and Johnny Hawksworth as a sideman in the early 1970s, then formed the London Jazz Big Band in 1975.
 From 1977-80 he played with George Melly, then toured as a bandleader in Europe (1980–82).
 He worked again with Lyttelton from 1985 to 1995, and worked with Wally Fawkes later in the 1990s.
 The Stan Greig Trio played many gigs in and around London, with the Rolling Stones's Charlie Watts sometimes turning out on drums.

-He died on 18 November 2012 after suffering from Parkinson's disease.
+Greig died on 18 November 2012, in London, England, after suffering from Parkinson's disease.